NeoSockCheng/FideFund/README.md

-# FideFund, A Blockchain-Based Charity Donation Platform
+# FideFund – A Blockchain-Based Charity Donation Platform

-This is a blockchain-based charity donation platform designed to provide transparency, security, and engagement in charitable giving.
-The platform allows users to donate using cryptocurrency or MYR, track fund usage in real-time, and ensures funds are properly utilized through milestone-based releases.
-The platform also includes a gamified leaderboard to boost user engagement and a charity admin management portal.
+FideFund is a decentralized charity donation platform designed to bring transparency, security, and engagement to digital giving.
+Donors can contribute using cryptocurrency or Malaysian Ringgit (MYR), track the impact of their donations in real-time, and ensure funds are properly utilized through milestone-based releases.
+The platform also features a gamified leaderboard to encourage community participation and a charity admin portal for streamlined campaign management.

-## Key Features
+## 🚀 Key Features
+Blockchain-Powered Donations

-Blockchain-Based Donations: Secure and transparent donations using cryptocurrency or MYR.
+Enables secure and transparent donations using cryptocurrency or MYR.

-Real-Time Tracking: Ensure fund safety with live tracking of donation usage.
+Real-Time Fund Tracking
+Donors can monitor how their contributions are being used at each stage.

+Milestone-Based Fund Releases
-Milestone-Based Fund Release: Release funds in stages based on milestone achievements to guarantee proper usage.
+Funds are disbursed progressively based on project milestone achievements to ensure accountability.

+Gamified Leaderboard
-Gamification Leaderboard: Enhance user engagement by ranking top contributors.
+Boosts donor engagement by showcasing top contributors in a leaderboard format.

-Charity Admin Management Portal: Manage charity profiles, campaigns, and user interactions.
+Charity Admin Management Portal
+Allows charities to manage profiles, launch campaigns, and interact with donors effectively.

-## Tech Stack
+## 🛠️ Tech Stack

-Frontend: Flutter (for prototyping and UI/UX development)
+Frontend: Flutter (for cross-platform UI and rapid prototyping)

-Authentication: Firebase (for secure user authentication)
+Authentication: Firebase (for secure user sign-in and identity management)

-Database: MongoDB (for storing and managing platform data)
+Database: MongoDB (for storing user, campaign, and transaction data)

-AI Technologies: To enhance user insights and platform intelligence
+AI Technologies: Used to provide smart donor insights and enhance platform intelligence

-### Prerequisites
+## 📦 Prerequisites

-Ensure you have the following installed on your system:
+Ensure you have the following installed:

-Flutter SDK: Install Flutter
+Flutter SDK

-Dart: Comes bundled with Flutter

-IDE (e.g., VSCode, Android Studio)
+Dart (included with Flutter)

+IDE such as Visual Studio Code or Android Studio

-### Getting Started
+## 🚀 Getting Started
+Clone the repository

+bash
+Copy
+Edit
+git clone _______________________
+cd fidefund
-Install dependencies:
+Install dependencies

+bash
+Copy
+Edit
 flutter pub get

-Run the application:
+Run the application
+Ensure an emulator or physical device is connected:

+bash
+Copy
+Edit
 flutter run

-Ensure you have an emulator or physical device connected for Flutter to deploy the app.